The 10-Point Data Engineering Due Diligence Checklist for 2026

 Evidence to Request and Questions to Ask

-To properly vet this capability, move beyond sales presentations and demand concrete proof of their technical depth.
+Move beyond sales presentations and demand concrete proof of technical depth.

 - Architectural Diagrams: Request anonymized architecture diagrams from past projects with similar data volumes and complexity.
 Ask them to walk you through the design, explaining their choice of components (e.g., Fivetran for ingestion, dbt for transformation, Airflow for orchestration) and the trade-offs involved.